 Before you get started, read Plan your organizational structure in Azure DevOps.
 Then, you can create your organization and invite others so they can access your organization.

-Choose Git or Team Foundation version control (TFVC) as your version control, so that Azure DevOps can create your project for code and other assets, like builds, tests, and work items.
+Choose Git or Team Foundation Version Control (TFVC) as your version control.
+With version control, you can create your project for code and other assets, like builds, tests, and work items.
 If you're starting with Visual Studio as your development environment, you can create your organization when you set up Visual Studio.